shesharpnl/hackathon-2023.slack-bot.base-example/README.md

 ## Prerequisites

-Before you can install, use this project and add extra functionalities to it, you need to have the following software installed on your computer:
+Before you can install, use this project and add extra functionalities to it, you need to have the following prerequisites and software installed on your computer:

 - A personal GitHub account.
 If you don't already have one, you can sign up for free here.
 - Git: This is a version control system that allows you to manage and track changes to your code.
 You can download and install Git from the official website [here](https://git-scm.com/downloads).